 The group of individuals who joined us were able to create their own leadership development plans, identifying their commitment to improve their experience and that of their teams, including:

-So what did participants make of an opportunity to hit pause?
+This is what the participants made of their opportunity to hit pause: